shaneholloman/git-sync/README.md

 A string which is being eval'ed by this script to perform an auto-commit.
-Here you can run a commit script which should not leave any uncommited state.
+Here you can run a commit script which should not leave any uncommitted state.
 The default will commit modified or all files with a more or less useful message.

 By default, commit is done using: